MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Windows.md

 Expand-Archive -Path C:\powershell-<version>-win-x64.zip -DestinationPath "C:\PowerShellCore_<version>"
 ```

-* If you want WinRM-based remoting, follow the instructions to create a remoting endpoint using the [another instance technique](../core-powershell/WinRM-Remoting-in-PowerShell-Core.md#executed-by-another-instance-of-powershell-on-behalf-of-the-instance-that-it-will-register).
+* If you want WSMan-based remoting, follow the instructions to create a remoting endpoint using the [another instance technique](../core-powershell/WSMan-Remoting-in-PowerShell-Core.md#executed-by-another-instance-of-powershell-on-behalf-of-the-instance-that-it-will-register).

 ## Instructions to Create a Remoting Endpoint

-PowerShell Core supports the PowerShell Remoting Protocol (PSRP) over both WinRM and SSH.
+PowerShell Core supports the PowerShell Remoting Protocol (PSRP) over both WSMan and SSH.
 For more information, see:

 * [SSH Remoting in PowerShell Core][ssh-remoting]
-* [WinRM Remoting in PowerShell Core][winrm-remoting]
+* [WSMan Remoting in PowerShell Core][wsman-remoting]

 ## Artifact Installation Instructions